A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs

 [3]{\paragraph{#1} \cite{#2} ({#3})} [4]{\paragraph{#1} \footnote{ \url{#2}} ({#4})} [2]{\paragraph{#1} {(#2)}}

-\sys{Redland}{redland}{2001} is a set of RDF libraries for native storage of RDF that has seen various developments over the years.
+\sys{Redland}{redland}{2001} is a set of RDF libraries for native RDF storage that has seen various developments over the years.
 The original paper describes triple-table like storage based on creating three hash maps -- \textsc{sp}$\rightarrow$\textsc{o}, \textsc{po}$\rightarrow$\textsc{s}, \textsc{so}$\rightarrow$\textsc{p} -- which, given two elements of an RDF triple, allow for finding the third element; for example, using \textsc{po}$\rightarrow$\textsc{s}, we can find the subjects of triples with a given predicate and object.
-The hash maps can be stored either in-memory or on a persistent storage.
-Support for the RDQL and SPARQL query languages were later enabled through the Rasqal RDF query library.
+The hash maps can be stored either in-memory or on persistent storage.
+Support for the RDQL and SPARQL query languages were later added with the Rasqal query library.

 \sys{Jena}{1067737}{2002} uses relational databases to store RDF graphs as triple tables, with entries for subject, predicate, object IRIs, and object literals.
 IRIs and literals are encoded as IDs and two separate dictionaries are created for both.
 Indexing is delegated to an underlying relational DBMS (e.g., Postgresql, MySQL, Oracle, etc.).
 RDQL is used as a query language and is translated into SQL and run against the underlying relational DBMS.
 The Jena store would later be extended in various directions, with SDB referring to the use of relational-style storage (per the original system), and TDB referring to the use of native storage.